Packaging

 I understand if you want to build from source instead of relying on the output.

-You can rebuild these by running make rm-docs
+You can rebuild these by running make rm-docs to remove the docs, and

-to regenerate these files.
+make docs to regenerate these files.
 However, this requires internet access.

 $ make rm-docs

-$ make docs
+$ make docsVendored Dependencies

 The vendored dependencies are very easy to solve.
 You delete the dependency

-files by running make rm-deps
+files by running make rm-deps.

 $ make rm-deps